TimoSavi/ceif/docs/tweaking.md

 |-O 0.21s and NEAREST 0|![](pics/2circle_O21sn0.png)|
 |-O 0.21s and NEAREST 1|![](pics/2circle_O21sn1.png)|

-It is hard to get two outlier circles inside right without nearest training point analysis. the caveat is that the analysis time with nearest analysis gets longer.
+It is hard to get two outlier circles inside right without nearest training point analysis.
+In the last example the area between circles could be indentified as outlier area.
+The caveat is that the processing time with nearest analysis gets longer.

 ### Saving and updating forest data
 The result of training phase can be saved to file to be used in later analysis.
 Data can also be updated with new training data.